brunonicko/basicco/README.rst

 Base
 ----
 The `Base`_ class enables the use of functionalities provided by `Basicco`.
-It is designed to be a simple drop-in replacement for `object` in your base classes:
+It is designed to be a simple drop-in replacement for `object` when defining your base
+classes:

 .. code:: python